xuzhg/Document/_posts/2015-04-17-02-04-convention-model-builder.md

 	new FunctionLinkGenerationConvention(),
 };
 {% endhighlight %}
-Where lists all conventions wrapped in convention model builder.
+Where lists the conventions wrapped in convention model builder.
 However, in `ODataConventionModelBuilder`, there are some conventions which can't be clearly listed as a convention.
-Let's walk through these conventions one by one with some relevant attributes & annotations to illustrate the convention model builder.
+Let's walk you through these conventions one by one with some relevant attributes & annotations to illustrate the convention model builder.

 #### Type Inheritance Identify Convention